trckr/trckr-documentation/doc/technical/implementation/api.md

 ```
 The token is then used to authenticate for every action the user wants to perform.

+#### Usage

+To use the token to authenticate other api calls, the token has to be put into the header: `Authorization: JWT <token>`.
+The current life time of a token is 365 days.

 ### User logout

 tbd